 If you have a mobile payment app on your phone, you can be paid quickly and easily.

-Maybe you just finished painting a customer’s house and want to collect the balance due for your work.
+Maybe you just finished painting a customer’s house and want to collect the balance due or accounts receivable for your work.
 Or maybe you’re a freelance copywriter with a client who’s ready to sign off on your proposal to get started on that big project; all you need is a down payment.
 Or maybe you’re a retailer with a line out the door at your cash register and you’d like a way to step in and take payment.

 In each of these situations, you can download the payment app of your choice (listed below) at no charge.
 Once you register an account with the app, the company will mail you a free card reader to plug into your smartphone to collect payments.